pimutils/vdirsyncer/docs/config.rst

 The ``token_file`` parameter should be a filepath where vdirsyncer can later store authentication-related data.
-You do not need to create the file itself (or write anything to it), only the folder around it.
+You do not need to create the file itself or write anything to it.

 You can select which calendars to sync on `CalDav settings page
 <https://calendar.google.com/calendar/syncselect>`_.